4 July 2026

 AI as a Tool for News, Politics, and Decisions

 Data from the Reuters Institute shows that AI chatbots are already being used for information consumption, although they do not yet dominate.
 In 2026, 10% of respondents across 45 markets reported weekly use of AI chatbots for news, up from 7% the previous year.
-Even more interesting is how people use them: 42% of news chatbot users ask follow-up questions, 35% use them for the latest information, 34% for summarising, 30% for simplifying complex topics, and 33% for assessing the credibility of sources. source: Reuters Institute Digital News Report
+Even more interesting is how people use them: 42% of news chatbot users ask follow-up questions, 35% use them to get the latest information, 34% for summarising, 30% for simplifying complex topics, and 33% for assessing the credibility of sources. source: Reuters Institute Digital News Report

 This is almost a ready description of voter behaviour in a local campaign.
 “Explain to me what the Clean Transport Zone is about.”
 “Summarise the differences between the candidates.”
 “Who is credible on transport issues?”
 “Does this candidate really have local government experience?”
 “What sources confirm their statements?”